quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   shows that this cost reduction can be significant for high bandwidth connections.

-- Similarly, receiving UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.
+- Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.

 - Severely asymmetric link technologies, such as DOCSIS, LTE, and satellite links, connection throughput in the data direction becomes constrained when